andersbogsnes/ml_tooling/docs/plotting.rst

 Available Base plots
 --------------------
 - :meth:`~RegressionVisualize.feature_importance`
-    Uses random permutation to calculate feature importance.
-By randomly permuting each column and measuring the difference in the model metric against the baseline.
+    Uses random permutation to calculate feature importance by randomly permuting each column and measuring the difference in the model metric against the baseline.

 Available Classifier plots